Deantwo/HazeronAdviser/README.md

 What is it
 ==============

-**HazeronAdviser** is a simple little program that scans through all your HMails that are locally saved on your computer.<br>
+**HazeronAdviser** is a simple little program written in C# that scans through all your HMails that are locally saved on your computer.<br>
 Once loaded it is able to nicely list all your cities and ships, and then point you to the ones that require your attention.

 Features